github/opensource.guide/overviews/mastering-markdown/index.md

           }
         }

-Here is a Python code example
-without syntax highlighting:
+Here's an example of Python code without syntax highlighting:

     def foo:
       if not bar: